If you have to start on a project but you don't know where to start, you might want to try starting from the end for a change!

 If you're like many students, you sometimes have trouble getting started on a project, because the end result seems so far away and impossible to reach.
-Sometimes, when you start out with an idea and a blank sheet of paper and look into the future, all you see is lots and lots of unfinished research, reading, planning, and work.
+Sometimes, when you start out with an idea and a blank sheet of paper and look into the future, all you can see is lots and lots of unfinished research, reading, planning, and work.

 Through a process called backward planning, you may be able to overcome the feeling of being overwhelmed by all the steps between you and a finished product.